1:00pm – 2:00pm

 Featured Session: Policy & Progress | The Economics of Entrepreneurship

 Public policies are a significant determinant of economic outcomes.
 As support for entrepreneurial opportunity grows, policy change is in order.
 But where to start?
-This keynote explores existing policies that support entrepreneurship and the next priorities for North Carolina.
+This fireside chat with Sarah Glova, Director of Growth and Communications with RIoT, explores existing policies that support entrepreneurship and the next priorities for North Carolina.

 > Craig Buerstatte, Acting Director, Office of Innovation and Entrepreneurship, US Economic Development Administration